John Huarte

-John Gregory Huarte (/ˈhjuərt/ HYOO-ərt); born April 6, 1944) is an American former professional football quarterback who played with several teams in the American Football League (AFL), the National Football League (NFL), and in the World Football League (WFL) between 1965 and 1975.
-He played college football for the Notre Dame Fighting Irish, where he won the 1964 Heisman Trophy.
+John Gregory Huarte (/ˈhjuərt/ HYOO-ərt); born April 6, 1944) is an American former professional football player who was a quarterback with several teams in the American Football League (AFL), National Football League (NFL), and World Football League (WFL) between 1965 and 1975.
+He played college football for the Notre Dame Fighting Irish, winning the 1964 Heisman Trophy.
 He was inducted into the College Football Hall of Fame in 2005.

 Early life and college

 Huarte was born and raised in Orange County, California; his father Joseph was a former minor league baseball player of Basque descent.
 The family ran an orange and avocado ranch and he graduated from Mater Dei High School in Santa Ana in 1961.

 Huarte played college football for the Notre Dame Fighting Irish.
 During his sophomore and junior seasons, he averaged only a few minutes per game due to injuries and the Irish went 5–5 and 2–7, respectively.
 As a senior in 1964 under new Irish head coach Ara Parseghian however, he became the starting quarterback as the Irish won all but one game during the 1964 season, in which he was selected as an All-American and won the Heisman Trophy.
 By the end of the season, Huarte threw for 2,062 yards with only 205 passes, an average of over ten yards per pass attempt, many to receiver Jack Snow.

 Huarte was a member of the College All-Star team in the annual pre-season game against the defending NFL champions at Chicago's Soldier Field.
 The 1965 game was in early August against the Cleveland Browns and Huarte was named the game's most valuable player.